UQ: Observations Workshop - January 17-19, 2012

 Motivation and Goals

 Observations are key to uncertainty quantification (UQ) in climate research because they provide a corroborating source of information about physical processes being modeled.
 However, observations have uncertainties and this poses a set of methodological and practical issues for comparing them to model simulations.
-The scientific themes of the workshop include:
+The scientific themes of the workshop included:

 • Experimental design aspects of collecting ground-based and remotely-sensed observations;